microsoft/Mastering-the-Marketplace/ama/README.md

-# Azure Managed Applications Offers
+# Azure Managed Applications Course

 The learning modules in this course are primarily clips of an in-person online learning class focused on Mastering Azure Managed Applications.
 The videos have been edited to be topically-based so you needn't watch the entire 6-hour course.